 Ride the wave.

 The X-wing Miniatures game taught me this one.
 Full of highs and lows, I’ve loved and hated the game.
 The first time I decided to take a break I was terrified that I’d wasted the substantial amount of money I’d invested.
 Sure enough, I came back around, and now I have a relatively healthy relationship with it.
 Sometimes I play and sometimes I don’t.
-In the meantime I ride other waves.
-Maybe it’s a video game, or colouring, or the gym.
+In the meantime I ride other waves, which may not even be games.
 It’s not going anywhere, so I don’t worry about it.

 Close the loop.